Overview of Hawaii Testing Requirements

 How to Qualify for Licensure

-In order to qualify for educator certification in Hawaii, applicants must:
+In order to qualify for educator licensure in Hawaii, applicants must:

 - Complete a State Approved Teacher Education Program (SATEP).